Last modified: April 5, 2021

 The Boston VA also serves as a national research and development center and a teaching facility for the Harvard Medical School and Boston University School of Medicine, offering specialized training and state-of-the-art technology.
 In 2006, it received the Commission on Cancer accreditation from the American College of Surgeons.

 Dr. Robert Cameron, who also directs the Comprehensive Mesothelioma Program at UCLA, has attracted international attention.
 Cameron serves as the chief of thoracic surgery at the West Los Angeles VA Medical Center, the flagship of this VA system.
-He pioneered the use of the successful lung-sparing pleurectomy/decortication surgical procedure with mesothelioma patients.
+He pioneered the use of the successful lung-sparing pleurectomy and decortication surgical procedure with mesothelioma patients.

 The Los Angeles system is the largest, most complex in the Department of Veterans Affairs (VA), serving 1.4 million veterans in the area.
 It consists of three ambulatory care centers, a tertiary care facility and 10 community-based outpatient clinics covering a five-county area.